two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 	The update folder should only contain an `App` folder.

 !!! note "Other Data Formats:"
 	SEGA data is also commonly distributed as single `.app` and `.opt` files.
-These files are useful for archive purposes, but are not required to run the game.
+These files are useful for archival purposes, but are not required to run the game.
 Always download the unpacked data for home use.

 ### Setting Up the Game Data